Randy Dean

-Randolph "Randy" Hume Dean (born June 10, 1955) is a former American football quarterback who played for three seasons in the National Football League for the New York Giants from 1977–1979.
-He played college football at Northwestern.
+Randolph "Randy" Hume Dean (born June 10, 1955) is an American former professional football player who was a quarterback for three seasons with the New York Giants of the National Football League (NFL) from 1977 to 1979.
+He played college football for the Northwestern Wildcats.
 He is also a former handball player for the American team who competed in the 1976 Summer Olympics.

 Family

 He has an identical twin brother named Robert Dean.

 Basketball

-He played basketball at the Whitefish Bay High School.
-At the season 1973-74 he played three games for the Northwestern University.
+He played basketball at Whitefish Bay High School.
+During the 1973-74 season he played three games for Northwestern University.

 Football

 In 1972, he was named 1st Team All-Star for the Whitefish Bay High School.
 He played from the season 1974 until 1976 for the Northwestern University.
 He was punter for all three seasons and starting quarterback for his junior and senior season.

 Professional career

 New York Giants

-In 1977 he was drafted by the New York Giants in round five as 117th overall draft.
+In 1977 he was selected by the New York Giants in round five as 117th overall draft.

 In his short stint as a Quarterback for the New York Giants he completed a 1-yard touchdown pass in 1978.